SAP-archive/pair-distribution-app/README.md

 Pair distribution doesn't consider tracks.
 This means tracks don't play any role during pair generation.
 This is a missing feature which can improve the pair generation.

+# How to obtain support

+Please create a [new issue](https://github.com/SAP/pair-distribution-app/issues/new) if you find any problems.

 # License

 Copyright (c) 2017 SAP SE